nsaltamachia/Dangers-and-Dice-Rolls/README.md

--player attack value (computer damage) -Math.random method -computer attack value (player damage) -Math.random method -updating game stats (health bars, health numbers, roll histories) -conditional element style changes.push method -game message updates (conditional innerTEXT changes
+-player attack value (computer damage) -Math.random method -computer attack value (player damage) -Math.random method -updating game stats (health bars, health numbers, roll histories) -conditional element style changes.push method -game message updates (conditional innerTEXT changes)

 **Challenging Coding**
+The CSS was a little tricky, I still have some trouble getting container elements (like the game message) to remain a certain size before its content appears.

 Given the number of similarly-named elements, it was a little hard to keep them all straight.
 I could be more thoughtful of naming conventions, with consideration for how often a particular phrase would be repeated among elements.

 At the onset of building the game I was coding for a second player and with Ohz's help that, since it would be a computer opponent, I could streamline the number of functions needed for gameplay by building much of it into a one click event.
 That was certainly a relief and I fell like I've learned another thing to consider in the planning stages that will lead to better DRY coding.